GradedJestRisk/db-training/RDBMS/ORACLE/tuning/overview/execution-plan.md

 ## Operations (node)

 4 types:
-- stand-alone: at most one child, not iterative operation "child operation is executed at most once"
+- stand-alone: at most one child, no iterative operation (child operation is executed at most once)
 - iterative: at most one child, that can be executed more than once
-- unrelated-combine operations
+- combine, unrelated : several children
-- related-combine operations
+- combine, related : several children, a children drive the other ones

 2 types:
 - blocking : in bulk (eg. `sort`) =>  should be buffered in memory (PGA) or disk (temporary tablespace).